-Kentucky has a rich history of providing supports for special education to LEAs.
+Kentucky has a rich history of providing support for special education to LEAs.
 All of Kentucky’s local school districts are eligible to receive services at no cost through the regional centers.
-Services range from technical assistance on a variety of issues from IEP development to instructional supports for math and literacy to professional development – all in the effort to improve academic outcomes for students with disabilities.
-These TA services align with the OSEEL initiatives to meet the federal requirements of the IDEA and the priorities established by the Office of Special Education Programs.
+Services range from technical assistance on various issues from IEP development to instructional supports for math and literacy to professional development – all to improve outcomes for students with disabilities.
+In addition, these TA services align with the OSEEL initiatives to meet the federal requirements of the IDEA and the priorities established by the Office of Special Education Programs.

 2331 Fortune Drive